awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_ai-opt-out_create.md

 **To edit the tags attached to an AI services opt\-out policy**

 1. Sign in to the AWS Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
-You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's management account\.
+You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.

+1. Navigate to the **[AI services opt\-out policies](https://console.aws.amazon.com/organizations/home/policies/aiservices-opt-out-policy)** page in the console\.

-1. On the **Policies** tab, choose **AI services opt\-out policies**, and then choose the name of the policy with the tags that you want to edit\.
+1. Choose the name of the policy with the tags that you want to edit\.

-1. In the chosen policy's details pane, choose **EDIT TAGS**\.
+1. On the chosen policy's detail page, choose the **Tags** tab, and then choose **Manage tags**\.

 1. You can perform any of these actions on this page:
    + Edit the value for any tag by entering a new value over the old one\.
 You can't modify the key\.
 To change a key, you must delete the tag with the old key and add a tag with the new key\.